 If you have been following this blog you will have read about the importance of date labelling home canned and home frozen foods.
 My rule of thumb for: home canned foods is to use within two years or less; frozen fruits and vegetables one year; frozen combination dishes (eg. lasagne) 6 months; frozen cooked meats 6 months; bulk purchased beef, pork, poultry 12 months; and fish 6 to 9 months.
 Basically what this does is ensure the food put up is used within the period of one growing (availability) season to the next.
 Like most people we also have to buy pre-packaged foods.

-In Canada there is mandatory date labelling on pre-packaged foods.
+In Canada there is mandatory date labeling on pre-packaged foods.
 There may be more than one date on the package.
 Each date has a different meaning.
 Understanding these dates can help you make frugal shopping choices as well.
 Product dating is classified as: packaged on date, best before date, use by date, sell by date and expiration date.

 • packaged on date - This date is common on many pre-packaged products.
-It is a means of the company labelling the date the food was produced and may contain other informations such as the factory number, the line number and line number.
+It is a means of the company labeling the date the food was produced and may contain other informations such as the factory number, the line number and line number.
 As a consumer the packaging date is important in the event of a food product recall, allergy or health alert.

 • best before date/use by date - This is also known as the durable life date and must appear on pre-packaged foods that will keep for 90 days or less.
 The best before date refers to the anticipated time that product when stored properly will retain its freshness, taste, nutritional value and any other quality claims by the manufacture.
 This date appears as either the date with further instructions such as keep refrigerated or the packaged date and best before date along with storage instructions.
 It is important to know that best before dates do not guarantee product safety.
 The best before/use by date only gives you information about the freshness and potential shelf-life of unopened foods you are buying.
 Unopened foods may be consumed after the best before/used by date although the quality may be diminished.
 Opened foods past their best before/used by date should be discarded.
 The best before date can be identified by "best before" and "meilleur avant" grouped together with the date and may appear anywhere on the packaging.